bigbearlabs/SpaceSwitcher/README.md

 ## Demo

-build and run the SpaceSwitcherDemo app to test out Spaces functionality.
+- Build and run the SpaceSwitcherDemo app to test out Spaces functionality.
-Walk through the app code to understand how to use the framework.
+- Walk through the app code to understand how to use the framework.

 ## Notes